kvietmeier/scripts/README.md

 ---

-Various scripts I have written for projects.
+Various scripts I have written for Linux projects.

 The OpenStack scripts were created for a Cinder project.
 They are for displaying functionality more than being useful for practical work.